- Full applications will be accepted by invitation only after review of Letters of Intent submitted during the 2019 submission period.

 o Biohazard Statement

-o If the proposed research involves the use of human subjects, applicant must provide an explanation of IRB Approval & Human Subject Assurance Number.
+o If the proposed research involves the use of human subjects, applicant must provide an explanation of IRB Approval & Human Subject Assurance Number and documentation.

 o If the proposed research uses vertebrate animals, applicant must provide IACUC & Animal Welfare Assurance Number and documentation.

 Grant applications are accepted by invitation only.
 All applications must be submitted through The Mark Foundation’s online portal no later than 5 PM Eastern Time on July 12, 2019.
 No paper submissions will be accepted.
 The following sections are to be included in the Grant Application:

 - Project Description (≤ 2500 words [approximately five pages]; maximum four figure uploads)

 o Statement of unmet need

 o Relevant background and preliminary data, relevant hypotheses